msprev/panzer/doc/README.md

     `filter` and `template` list filters and template set via the command line (via `--filter` and `--template` options).

     `options` contains the remaining command line options with which pandoc is called.
-    `options` is the result of merging, using the rules described above, options set via the command line and those set via the `commandline` metadata field.
     It consists of two separate dictionaries.
-    The dictionary under the 'r' key contains all pandoc options pertaining to reading the source documents to the ast.
+    The dictionary under the `'r'` key contains all pandoc options pertaining to reading the source documents to the AST.
-    The dictionary under the 'w' key contains all pandoc options pertaining to writing the ast to the output document.
+    The dictionary under the `'w'` key contains all pandoc options pertaining to writing the AST to the output document.

 Scripts read the json message above by deserialising json input on stdin.